 Modernism in Southeast Asia

-The mid-20th century also marked the start of a new era in many countries of Southeast Asia, as the colonies and protectorates of France, Great Britain and the Netherlands gained their independence.
-These young states were faced with the task of establishing themselves as new nations and defining their own identity.
+The mid-20th century marked the start of a new era in many countries of Southeast Asia, as the colonies and protectorates of France, Great Britain, and the Netherlands gained their independence.
+The young states faced the task of establishing themselves as new nations.
 Their efforts were often accompanied by the desire to express this new beginning through architecture and urban planning.
-It was in the architectural language of international modernism that many countries found a contemporary form that reflected their hopes of progress and prosperity while signalling their emancipation from former colonial rule.
+In the architectural language of international modernism, many countries found a contemporary form that reflected their hopes of progress and prosperity while signalling their emancipation from former colonial rule.

-New districts, squares and buildings were designed by local architects, some of whom were trained in Europe; by western planners who maintained established networks after the colonial period; and by architects from the Soviet Union, China and other Asian countries.
-The concepts of International Style, classical modernism and the Bauhaus also influenced many designers of this generation in Southeast Asia who were indirectly inspired by historical notions of interdisciplinary design.
-Regional modernist styles emerged, reconciling the design ideas of a universal modernism with specific cultural references and building traditions as well as an understanding of the climatic challenges of building in the tropics.
+New districts, squares, and buildings were designed by local architects, some of whom were trained in Europe and the USA, western planners who maintained established networks after the colonial period, and architects from the Soviet Union, China, and other Asian countries.
+The concepts of the International Style, classical modernism, and the Bauhaus also influenced many designers of this generation in Southeast Asia, who were indirectly inspired by historical notions of interdisciplinary design.
+Regional modernist styles emerged, reconciling the design ideas of a universal modernism with specific cultural references and building traditions, as well as an understanding of the climatic challenges of building in the tropics.
 These local modernisms were formative for architectural developments that took place from the 1950s to the 1970s.

-Today, many of these structures that once embodied the dawn of a new age are considered unimportant and obsolete and have been destroyed or are threatened with destruction.
-Most cities in Southeast Asia are almost prototypical of uncontrolled urban growth.
-But there are alternative approaches: some architects are seeking to define a contemporary, tropical modernism, while creative artists and urbanists are working cooperatively on urban concepts that explore the relationships between contemporary and global demands and local integration.
+Today many of these structures that once embodied the dawn of a new age are considered unimportant and obsolete and have been destroyed or are threatened with destruction.
+Many cities in Southeast Asia seem to be prototypes of uncontrolled urban growth.
+But there are alternative, viable approaches: some architects are seeking to define a contemporary, tropical modernism, while cultural and creative actors and urbanists are working cooperatively on urban concepts that explore the relationships between global demands and local integration.

-The region itself is currently developing a lively discourse on modernism.
-With a few exceptions, these themes and the work of these architects are still relatively unknown in Europe.
-Against the backdrop of rapid urbanization in Southeast Asia, the modernist impulse has led to independent approaches in the design of cities and architecture, but also in the search for an own identity; a potential that should be taken into account.
-Planners and architects are currently producing models such as the super dense high-rise city for tropical regions and growing cities, which can also bring new aspects to the discussion in Europe.
+A lively discourse on modernity is developing in the region itself, but with a few exceptions, the issues and the work of the architects involved are still relatively unknown in Europe.
+Against the backdrop of rapid urbanization in Southeast Asia, the modernist impulse has led to independent approaches in the design of cities and architecture – a potential that deserves closer attention.
+Planners and architects in the region are currently developing models such as the high-density, high-rise city for tropical regions and growing cities, which can also bring new aspects to the discussion in Europe.